Registration through invitation¶

 ibr=y in the URI parameters:

-If the recipient of such an invite does not yet have an account, the client should follow the Registration protocol section of this document.
+If the recipient of such an invite does not yet have an XMPP account, their client should follow the Registration protocol section of this document.
 After completing the registration, the user will automatically be subscribed to the sender of the invitation.

 If the recipient already has an XMPP account, the invitation should be handled the same as a subscription-only invitation documented above, and follow the protocol defined in XEP-0379.